Physical Sciences Department

-The student, at the end of any Physical Sciences Department course:
+The student, at the end of any Physical Sciences Department course will be able to:

-- Will be able to demonstrate knowledge of basic fundamental laws, concepts, and theories in the physical sciences and be able to apply them to everyday life.
+- Demonstrate knowledge of basic fundamental laws, concepts, and theories in the physical sciences and be able to apply them to everyday life.

-- Will understand the process of science — how scientific knowledge is generated and validated — so that they can make independent, empirical inquiries about the natural world.
+- Understand the process of science — how scientific knowledge is generated and validated — so that they can make independent, empirical inquiries about the natural world.

-- Will be able to demonstrate knowledge of the process of science by being able to interpret data in the form of tables, graphs, and charts and then communicate those findings in oral and or written form.
+- Demonstrate knowledge of the process of science by being able to interpret data in the form of tables, graphs, and charts and then communicate those findings in oral and or written form.